nirkonky/tradair_exercise/server/README.md

-# overwolf
+# tradair

-A Interview questions for nir konky overwolf
+A Interview questions for nir konky tradair

 ## Requirements